huaminghuangtw/Dear-Today-Me/My-True-North.md

 Work hard.
 Work very hard.
 Work very hard every waking hour.
 But not every day.
 Work as hard as you can without burning out.
 The world needs people willing to work while others rest.
 [If you want to look good in front of thousands, you have to outwork thousands in front of nobody.](https://x.com/Dame_Lillard/status/555485512492785665?lang=en)

 Don't seek quick wins or shortcuts.
-The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.
-The only "hack" is relentless consistency.
+The only shortcut is doing something the right way the first time so that you don't waste any time on the shortcuts.
+The only “hack” is relentless consistency.
 [If you want to be good, you don't really have many choices.
 It takes what it takes.
 You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
 Do what is required.

 In the mean time, try to accomplish things with the least amount of effort.
 Find the easiest way first.
 Do the simplest thing first.
 [Move fast.](https://www.instagram.com/timferriss/reel/C2AWTdXOTHM/) [Play easy mode.](https://fs.blog/doing-your-best/#:~:text=Doing%20your%20best%20means%20positioning,the%20best%20in%20the%20moment.)